CARDIO EXERCISE FOR WEIGHT LOSS, HEALTH, AND FITNESS

 Cumulatively, your body wil burn up more calories during and after you have finished a high intensity cardio exercise than it will with low intensity...even though you can still burn a great many calories DURING a low intensity workout.

-You can easily inject high intensity exercises into your cardio workout by introducing some form of interval training.
+You can easily add high intensity exercises to your cardio workout by introducing some form of interval training.
 For example, you could walk for 5 minutes or so, then break into some jogging for another 5 minutes or so.
 Then, begin to walk briskly again until you have caught your breath and then sprint, or at least run or jog, for a minute before you walk again.
 From this point, simply alternate your running and walking for the next 15 or 20 minutes until you are finished.

-One of the best things about any kind of cardio exercise is that the more you do it, the more energy you'll have in the long run.
 Cardio will help you to burn fat, burn calories, and lose weight although it is more useful for keeping your energy levels high and your heart strong and healthy.

 If you've never tried cardio before, high intensity or low, you should give it a shot.
 If you like to exercise, you'll find cardiovascular exercise the best way to boost your energy and keep in top shape.